Home ยป Course ยป Soups & Stews ยป How To Make Homemade Ham Stock (3 Easy Ways!)

 Calories: 46kcalProtein: 4gFat: 3gSaturated Fat: 1gPolyunsaturated Fat: 0.3gMonounsaturated Fat: 1gCholesterol: 15mgSodium: 35mgPotassium: 52mgCalcium: 3mgIron: 0.2mg

-Keyword easy, ham broth, ham stock
+Keyword ham broth, ham stock

 Tried this recipe?Let us know how it was!